RS-PYTHON/.github/profile/README.md

 ## How to find what you need

 This organization has several repositories of different types.
-Here, we categorize each repository as follows:
+Here, we categorise each repository as follows:

 - 🧙 **Documentation repositories** to learn about the project and play with Jupyter notebooks
 - 👩‍🍳 **STAC extensions** to extend [STAC](https://stacspec.org) capabilities